ionic-team/ionic-site/content/docs/resources/ng2-translate/index.md

 It takes the key of the string that needs to be translated from the translation assets.
 We then subscribe to the observable, and it will return the translated string.

-For more information on how to use NG2-Translate, check out its [docs](https://github.com/ocombe/ng2-translate).
+For more information on how to use ngx-translate, check out its [docs](https://github.com/ngx-translate/core).